ScratchEverywhere/ScratchEverywhere.github.io/install.md

 Then it should be as simple as opening the app on your GameCube!

-## Get up and running for Nintendo Switch
+## Nintendo Switch

-Download the `scratch-nx.nro` file in the Releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-switch/main/Scratch%20Everywhere!%20Switch%20Nightly.zip).
+Download the `scratch-nx.nro` file in the [Releases tab](https://github.com/ScratchEverywhere/ScratchEverywhere/releases) or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-switch/main/Scratch%20Everywhere!%20Switch%20Nightly.zip).

 Put your Scratch projects in the same place you put your `.nro` file.